nomadkaraoke/python-audio-separator/README.md

 - log_formatter: (Optional) The log format.
 Default: None, which falls back to '%(asctime)s - %(levelname)s - %(module)s - %(message)s'
 - model_file_dir: (Optional) Directory to cache model files in.
 Default: /tmp/audio-separator-models/
 - output_dir: (Optional) Directory where the separated files will be saved.
 If not specified, uses the current directory.
-- primary_stem_output_path: (Optional) The path for saving the primary stem.
-Default: None
-- secondary_stem_output_path: (Optional) The path for saving the secondary stem.
-Default: None
 - output_format: (Optional) Format to encode output files, any common format (WAV, MP3, FLAC, M4A, etc.).
 Default: WAV
 - normalization_threshold: (Optional) The threshold for audio normalization.
 Default: 0.9
 - output_single_stem: (Optional) Output only a single stem, either 'instrumental' or 'vocals'.
 Default: None